cs1302uga/cs1302-hw02/README.md

 * Basic knowledge of Java exceptions, including checked exceptions, unchecked exceptions, and the use of `try`-`catch`, `throw`, and `throws`.
+* An ability to generate an API Documentation website using Javadoc and host the website on the departmental server.
 * Familiarity with program command-line arguments in Java.

 ## Course-Specific Learning Outcomes